elastic/integrations/docs/dashboard_guidelines.md

 It is recommended to set a filter in each visualization at least by the required `data_stream.dataset`.
 More details about the Elastic data stream naming scheme [here][3].

-Avoid using general filters as possbile (filters with `-*`).
-Combine multpiple fileds and values inside a filter with AND/OR operators.
-Altough your filter might become more complex, will avoid extra queries.
+Avoid using general filters as possible (filters with `-*`).
+Combine multiple fields and values inside a filter with AND/OR operators.
+Although your filter might become more complex, will avoid extra queries.

 Example: